BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 *Didelin.* — The men of 1871 had sustained a terrible siege, and wished, on the contrary, to found the Republic.

-*The Court* (continuing to interrupt). — I see that there are people in this hall who agree with you; the tribunal is not of your opinion.
+*The Court.* (continuing to interrupt). — I see that there are people in this hall who agree with you; the tribunal is not of your opinion.
 Let us drop this subject, then.

 In conclusion Didelin declared that the officer who arrested him insulted him and treated him in a cowardly manner.